How to Promote Language Development in the Classroom

 3. Promote language and vocabulary.

-It is important for you to teach, new words and inculcate correct grammatical sentence formation.
+language and vocabulary are important for you to teach, new words and inculcate correct grammatical sentence formation.
 However, it is not wise to strictly target or lecture a preschooler over a wrong answer or grammatically incorrect sentence.

 - . ”What candy do you like?”

-- ”What is your favorite color?”
+- ”What is your favourite colour?”

 - ”Let’s make new words with C?”